alexyuisingwu/sliding-puzzle-solver/README.md

 This heuristic is combined additively with the Manhattan Distance heuristic (MD) to create a more informed heuristic, as the 2 heuristics do not overlap.
 MD simply sums the horizontal and vertical distance between every non-empty tile's current and goal positions, as each tile must at least travel that distance to reach its goal.

+#### Pattern Databases

+The [Pattern Database](https://www.sciencedirect.com/science/article/pii/S0004370201000923) heuristic is used for 4x4 puzzles.
+While the linear conflict heuristic can solve most 4x4 puzzles, solve-time can extend up to 2 minutes for some puzzles.
+The pattern database heuristic lowers average solve-time to only a few seconds (though initial download of database files slows down solve-time before they are cached).

+Essentially, the pattern database heuristic divides the problem into smaller disjoint subproblems.
+For each subproblem (set of non-overlapping tiles), the minimum distance required to reach any tile configuration from the goal state is recorded as a heuristic value.
+The heuristic values for each subproblem are then summed to generate a heuristic value for the entire puzzle.

+A 6-6-3 static partitioning is used here, as it strikes a good balance between database size (and thus download size) and solve-time.

+See [this github project](https://github.com/alexyuisingwu/sliding-puzzle-database-generator) for the code that generated the pattern database partitions.

 ### Optimizations